Temporary Food Events & Farmers Markets

 Currently licensed temporary food establishments in St. Charles County

-Please click on "Active Public Health Licenses" and choose Food Facility (Temporary) in the Sub Type menu, Then press submit to view all providers (in alphabetical order) with a current permit.
+Please choose Food Facility (Temporary) in the Sub Type menu.
+Then press Submit to view all providers (in alphabetical order) with a current permit.

 Temporary Food License Applications